ScaDS.ai-Logo

 }

 Your program must take this JSON file and create new hyperparameters, and put them in the same folder as results.json .
-The parameters, constraints and so on are, of course, dependent on the way you run OmniOpt2 and it's parameters.
+The parameters, constraints and so on are, of course, dependent on the way you run OmniOpt2 and its parameters.

 The results.json file your program must write in the folder given as parameter may look like this: